 In a nutshell

-• Newark Liberty International Airport (EWR) is a large airport in New Jersey.
-The journey to Manhattan takes between 30 and 60 minutes.
+- Newark Liberty International Airport (EWR) is a major airport in New Jersey.
+Getting from Newark Airport to Manhattan takes between 30 and 60 minutes.

-• From Newark Airport, you have several transfer options – from affordable NJ Transit to convenient private transfers.
+- From Newark Airport, you have several ways to get into the city – from budget-friendly NJ Transit to convenient private transfers.

 Before we start with the details, you will first get an overview of all transfer options to and from Newark Airport:

-• Lines: Direct connection e.g. to Grand Central Station and Penn Station
+- Lines: direct service to places like Grand Central Station and Penn Station

 Where does the shuttle bus stop?
-The bus from Newark Airport stops at several destinations in Manhattan, including Grand Central Station, Bryant Park and Port Authority Bus Terminal in Midtown.
+The bus from Newark Airport makes several stops in Manhattan, including Grand Central Station, Bryant Park, and Port Authority Bus Terminal in Midtown.

 How much does the shuttle bus cost?
-A one-way ticket costs around 25 dollars online.
-Even better is the combined ticket for a return journey for around 42 Dollars.
-A great price-performance ratio for a convenient direct connection.
+A one-way ticket is around $25 online.
+The better deal is a round-trip ticket for about $42.
+Great value for a direct and hassle-free ride.

 Where do you buy the ticket?
-You can book your bus ticket online via GetYourGuide.
-You will then have your ticket directly on your cell phone (or you can print it out).
+You can book your ticket online via GetYourGuide.
+You’ll get it right on your phone (or you can print it if you prefer).

 Book a shuttle bus to/from Newark Airport online